 Ron Garan / NASA

-Connect with the Cosmic Log community by "liking" the log's Facebook page, following @b0yle on Twitter and adding the Cosmic Log page to your Google+ presence.
+Connect with the Cosmic Log community by "liking" the log's Facebook page or following @b0yle on Twitter.
 You can also check out "The Case for Pluto," my book about the controversial dwarf planet and the search for new worlds.